MateeDevs/ci-setup/docker/README.md

 ```

 ### Example Android image build
 Java and AndroidSDK is needed to run android build commands.
-We can use previously created image as base to build an android image with specific version of Java.
+We can use previously created image as base to build an android image with specific Java version.

 ```bash;
 docker build --build-arg JAVA_IMAGE=java-17 -t j17-android .